kevinlu1248/pyate/README.md

 ```

 ### Models
-Though this model was originally intended for symbolic AI algorithms (non-machine learning), I realized a spaCy model on term extraction can reach significantly higher performance levels, and thus decided to include the model here.
+Though this model was originally intended for symbolic AI algorithms (non-machine learning), I realized a spaCy model on term extraction can reach significantly higher performance, and thus decided to include the model here.

+For a comparison with the symbolic AI algorithms, see https://github.com/kevinlu1248/pyate#dart-precision.
+Note that only the F-Score, accuracy and precision was taken here yet for the model, but for the algorithms the AvP was taken so directly comparing the metrics would not really make sense.

 | URL | F-Score | Precision | Recall |
 | ------------- | ------------- | ------------- | ------------- |
 | https://github.com/kevinlu1248/pyate/releases/download/v0.4.2/en_acl_terms_sm-2.0.3.tar.gz  | 94.38 | 94.88 | 93.88 |

-The model was trained and evaluated on the ACL dataset, which is a computer science oriented dataset where the terms are manualy picked.
+The model was trained and evaluated on the [ACL dataset](http://pars.ie/lr/acl-rd-tec-terminology/_acl_arc_comp), which is a computer science oriented dataset where the terms are manually picked.
 This has not yet been tested on other fields yet, however.

+This model does not come with PyATE.
 To install, run

 ```bash
 pip install https://github.com/kevinlu1248/pyate/releases/download/v0.4.2/en_acl_terms_sm-2.0.3.tar.gz